-During 2006 through 2010, we recovered, on average, 65.5% of the containers that were the subject of defaulted contracts which had at least 1,000 CEU on lease.
+During 2007 through 2011, we recovered, on average, 84.0% of the containers that were the subject of defaulted contracts which had at least 1,000 CEU on lease.
 We typically incur operating expenses such as repairs and repositioning when containers are recovered after a default.
 However, all recovery expenses are typically covered under insurance and we are reimbursed above our deductible amount.
-Due to the above, over the last five years, our write-offs of customer receivables for our owned and managed fleet have averaged 1.3% of our lease rental income over such period, and we believe that our receivables and days outstanding are low for the container leasing industry.